Sunday, February 1, 2015

 A Rich Industrial Pastthe subject of a special issue of the 13th's historical journal

-It is near the river and the Austerlitz railway station that, like other stations in Paris in contrast to those of London and New York, was built on the outskirts to keep laborers away from the center.
+It is near the river and the Austerlitz railway station.
+Like other stations in Paris and in contrast with those of London and New York, it was built on the outskirts to keep laborers far from the center.

 Adapted from a métro map

 The gare d'Orsay, the only station in the center of town, let visitors access the International Exhibition of 1900.
-A shuttle let them avoid the lugubrious outskirts.
+A shuttle avoided the lugubrious outskirts.

 # # #

-Among the multitude of industries was the country's largest chocolat plant, "Chocolats Lombart," whose owner pioneered pictures in advertising to attract children:
+Among the multitude of industries was the country's largest chocolate plant, "Chocolats Lombart."

 The 13th had been a Communard stronghold and its memory was powerful: "My childhood was in the 13th district behind the Panhard factory [...] that is, where the Paris Commune was part of the myths, the legends and the reality of my earliest memory.[...]
 The good one, which remains, it is said, when one has forgotten all the rest."

-The plant's 800 workers looked back to La Commune as they learned to fight differently through unions and strikes:
+As for the plant's 800 workers, the tragedy of La Commune taught them to fight differently through unions and strikes:

 The Beginning of the CGT Union, 1895 /zoom (please scroll down)

-Sainte-Anne was a short walk from the establishment, and Monsieur Lombart financed its facade: Residents dubbed it "the chocolate facade," ironically referring to the attempt to distract them from their goals.
+Sainte-Anne was a short walk from the establishment, and Monsieur Lombart financed its facade: Residents dubbed it "the chocolate facade," ironically referring to the attempt to distract them from their new, less terrifying and much more effective action.

 # # #